ruiguo-bio/midi-miner/README.md

 _output_folder_. -w 1 is to calcualte tension for every half note.
 **Example:**<br/>tension_calculate.py -i _input_folder_ -o _output_folder_ -f abc.mid -w 2<br/>
 This will run tension_calculate.py on the file abc.mid in the _input_folder_ and output the result in _output_folder_. -w 2 is to calculate tension for every bar.
+Because the minimum window length is half note(-w 1), please ensure the midi file will not lose information for that.
+If a midi file changes chord every quarter note, information will be lost in that case.

 In the example folder,
 tension_calculate.py -i input/ -o output/ -f abc.mid -w 2